1) What is the benefit of having a Sexual Assault Intervention Network (S.A.I.N.) interview?

 2) What will happen during a S.A.I.N. interview?

-- Typically, your child will be interviewed in either the Northwestern District Attorney’s primary interview site, which is the Child Advocacy Center in Northampton or our satellite site in Greenfield, MA.
-The Child Advocacy Center (C.A.C.) and the satellite site in Greenfield are both safe, child-friendly locations where your child can be interviewed.
+Typically, your child will be interviewed at the Children's Advocacy Center, which or those in Franklin County and Athol is in Greenfield and for those in Hampshire County is in Northampton.
+The Children's Advocacy Center (CAC) in Northampton and Greenfield are both safe, child-friendly locations where your child can be interviewed.
 Only one member of the Team, typically the child interview specialist, will meet with and question your child.
 The remaining team members will observe the interview from an adjoining room through a one-way mirror.
 The Interviewer will meet you and your child prior to the Interview.

 3) Should I prepare my child for the interview in any way?